josealeixopc/gym-diplomacy/protobuf/README.md

 The Makefile creates the message and service classes for Python and Java from the Protobuf file.

+## Folder structure

+The folder structure for the `.proto` file is a bit odd because of an issue with the gRPC plugin.
+The workaround consist of doing [this](https://github.com/grpc/grpc/issues/9575#issuecomment-293934506).

 ## Makefile structure

 The Makefile runs a `protoc` command, therefore `protoc` must be installed in the machine or a pre-built binary must be used, as described [here](https://github.com/protocolbuffers/protobuf).